-This section will explain some basics about the interaction between particles and materials.
+This section summarizes some basics about the interaction of ionizing radiation associated with nuclear decays with matter.
 To understand the techniques used to detect the particles emitted from a nucleus or an atom it is necessary to understand these processes.